mongodb/mongo-ruby-driver/README.md

 ## Maintenance and Bug Fix Policy

-Starting with Ruby Driver 2.16.0 we will no longer be backporting bug fixes into earlier versions of the driver (i.e. 2.15, 2.14).
-Instead, bug fixes will be applied only to the latest stable branch and the upcoming feature branch.

-Exceptions can be made on a case-by-case basis, depending on the severity, customer impact, etc.

-This policy does not affect security vulnerability issues, which will be backported as far back as necessary.
+New driver functionality is generally added in a backwards-compatible manner and results in new minor driver releases (2.x).
+Bug fixes are generally made on master first and are backported to the current minor driver release.
+Exceptions may be made on a case-by-case basis, for example security fixes may be backported to older stable branches.
+Only the most recent minor driver release is officially supported.
+Customers should use the most recent driver release in their applications.

 All development happens on the master branch, including new features, minor improvements and bug fixes.
 Feature branches are created from the master branch, and are created when the corresponding feature release is created.

-The Ruby driver is generally very stable and we recommend all customers use the most recent available stable release.

 ## Running Tests